The Christian O'Connell Show: History

 O'Connell's started The Christian O'Connell Breakfast Show in 1998, broadcast to the local Bournemouth, England market on station 2CR FM.
 In January 2000, the show moved to the larger, but still local, Liverpool market, on station Juice FM.
 O'Connell moved to London in January 2001, where the show was broadcast on XFM London.
 In January 2006, the show went national in the United Kingdom, broadcasting on Virgin Radio UK.
 In September 2008, the broadcast moved to Virgin Radio's successor station, Absolute Radio.

 In February 2018, O'Connell announced he would be leaving Absolute Radio and emigrating to Australia to host the breakfast show on Gold 104.3 in Melbourne.
 The final UK show was broadcast on 18 May 2018.
 The last song played on the show was "Nothing Lasts Forever" by Echo & the Bunnymen.

 Christian started his new show on Melbourne's Gold 104.3 on Monday 4 June 2018.
 The first song played on air was "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)" by AC/DC.

 In October 2019, ARN announced that the show will remain on Gold 104.3 until 2022.

 In April 2020, ARN announced that The Christian O'Connell Show will be syndicated across the country from Monday 27 April, airing for one hour from 7 pm until 8 pm on weeknights on Gold 104.3 in Melbourne, Gold 101.7 in Sydney, 97.3 FM in Brisbane, Mix 102.3 in Adelaide and 96FM in Perth.
 The show is highlights from the breakfast show which airs on Gold 104.3.

 in February 2022, ARN announced that The Christian O'Connell Show will be further syndicated across country Victoria and New South Wales airing from 5 pm until 6 pm on 3CS Colac, 3YBFM Warrnambool, 3HA Hamilton, 3WM Horsham, 2QN Deniliquin/Echuca, 3NE Wangaratta and Gippsland’s Gold.

 In November 2023, ARN announced that it had renewed Christian O'Connell's contract until 2029.

 In August 2025, ARN announced that The Christian O'Connell Show will make history in 2026 as the first Australian commercial radio breakfast program to broadcast live across Sydney, Brisbane, Perth, and Adelaide via the Gold Network.
 The show will air live on Gold 101.7 in Sydney and Gold 104.3 in Melbourne on the FM band, while listeners in Perth, Adelaide, and Brisbane will be able to tune in via the DAB+ band.

+Christian and the team spent the week of 15-19 December 2025 in Sydney to introduce the show to the city and listeners.
+The show officially started nationwide on 19 January 2026.